agentgill/dewy-resort/docs/WORKATO_SETUP.md

 - Reports success/failure for each recipe

 **Expected results:**
-- If you configured **Salesforce only**: 4 Salesforce recipes will remain inactive (requires manual activation), plus all Stripe-dependent recipes will remain inactive (11 total)
+- If you configured **Salesforce only**: 4 Salesforce recipes remain inactive (manually activated), and all Stripe-dependent recipes inactive (11 total)
-- If you configured **Salesforce + Stripe**: All recipes should start _except_ the 4 requiring manual activation
+- If you configured **Salesforce + Stripe**: Just 4 Salesforce recipes (manually activated) remain inactive

 **Sample output:**
 ```